-I sometimes encounter customers that have hot water heating systems with radiators on the third floor that do not heat up well.
+I sometimes encounter customers that have hot water heating systems with radiators on the third floor that heat up poorly.
 Do you have a home that has a third-floor level with radiators that stay cold or partially heat up?
 This is a common problem in homes or apartment buildings with more than two stories.
 Find out what can be a simple fix for this problem.

 Circulator…

-A circulator ( or pump) on your hot water heating boiler has one purpose, and that is to circulate the water throughout your heating system.
-Most boilers that are currently installed in homes today have a circulator installed on the return side of the boiler.
+A circulator ( or pump) on your hot water heating boiler has one purpose: to circulate the water throughout your heating system.
+Most boilers currently installed in homes today have a circulator installed on the return side of the boiler.
 The return piping in a hot water heating system brings the water back to the boiler so it can constantly be heated and recirculated back into the heating system.

 Proper circulator location